 Streamlined Scrum Workflow

-A good sprint planning tool should give you the features you need to streamline your scrum workflows.
+Like a good requirements management tool, sprint planning tool should give you the features you need to streamline your scrum workflows.
 This starts with a clean, user-friendly design.
 It should be intuitive, customizable, and relatively easy to figure out.
 This allows team members to self-organize and get the work done quickly.

 Additionally, color labeling and drag-and-drop features make it easier to assign tasks, keep your workspace organized and track progress.
 AI and automation features also play a significant role in optimizing workflows.
 We’ll discuss this in more detail later.